ErnestoAPantoja/wordpress-website-aws/README.md

 </p>

 - A public route table will now be created.
-  - Select the Route Tables tab on the left-hand menu.
+  - Select the <b>Route Tables</b> tab on the left-hand menu.
 A route table was already created when the VPC was made.
 This is referred to as the main route table and is private by default.
-Click Create route table and name the new route table Public Route Table.
+Click <b>Create route table</b> and name the new route table <b>Public Route Table</b>.
 It will be attached to the Dev VPC.

 <p align="center">
 <img src="https://i.imgur.com/s1gIgpk.png" height="80%" width="80%" alt="Step 1-10"/>
 </p>

 - A public route will be added to the route table that was made.
 This public route will route traffic to the internet.
-  - Under the Routes tab for the Public Route Table, click Edit Routes.
-Add a new route where the Destination is 0.0.0.0/0 (this means all traffic) and the Target is the Dev Internet Gateway.
+  - Under the <b>Routes</b> tab for the Public Route Table, click <b>Edit Routes</b>.
+Add a new route where the Destination is <b>0.0.0.0/0</b> (this means all traffic) and the Target is the <b>Dev Internet Gateway</b>.
 Save the changes.

 <p align="center">
 <img src="https://i.imgur.com/5Nt9aoP.png" height="80%" width="80%" alt="Step 1-11"/>